-This week’s consultant is going to let Henry grow rather than trying extubation again so fortifier has been added to his food to help him gain weight.
+This week’s consultant is going to let Henry grow rather than trying extubation again so his milk is now being fortified with extra calories to help him gain weight.
 This worked really well and he gained weight rapidly all week.

 Week 5 (27 weeks gestation)

-A long line had to be put in as his blood pressure became very low and needed treating with medication.
+A long line had to be put in through his arm as his blood pressure became very low and needed treating with medication.
 At the beginning of the week he had a very eventful night and needed an arterial line to monitor his blood pressure more accurately as it was still very low, his heart rate then increased dramatically as a result of the blood pressure medication and his oxygen requirement was up to the eighties each time the sedation started to wear off.
-With all the IV infusions going in it felt like we’d taken quite a few steps backwards.
-His vitals picked back up following his eventful night and Henry gradually made steady progress all week.
+With all the IV infusions going in it felt like we had taken quite a few steps backwards.
+Henry’s vitals picked back up following this eventful night and Henry gradually made steady progress throughout the rest of the week.
 The sedation made him look quite puffy but apart from that he showed significant improvements and after two days they were able to use a milder sedative called Chloryl.

 Week 6 (28 weeks gestation)

-This week began much better than last, with an incubator change, meaning we were able to enjoy cuddles with Henry for the second time since his birth and we really needed them after recent events!
+This week began much better than last, with an incubator change, meaning we were able to enjoy cuddles with Henry for the second time since his birth; we really needed them after the recent events!
 Early this week Henry was quickly weaned off his morphine over two days then extubated to CPAP again but did not cope well this time, he was quite agitated and only lasted a couple of minutes which was a little upsetting as we thought he would finally be free of the ventilator this time.
 It seems the morphine was stopped a little too quickly as he is now quite dependent on it.
-He has been put back on steroids again to help his lungs and fortifier in his food to help him grow some more.
-Towards the end of the week he needed another blood transfusion as his Hb levels were on the lower side of normal.
+He has been put back on steroids again to help his lungs and fortifier in his milk to help him grow some more.
+Towards the end of the week he needed another blood transfusion.

 Week 7 (29 weeks gestation)

 This week did not start well; Henry developed another infection so he was put back on strong antibiotics, his oxygen requirement had come back down a little following physiotherapy every four hours for his lung and lots of suctioning.
-He was also given a lumbar puncture to rule out meningitis which thankfully came back negative.
+As his infection markers were quite high he was given a lumbar puncture to rule out meningitis which thankfully came back negative.
 He has started to pull at his breathing tube a lot so has been given woollen mittens to wear, he seems ready to come off it now.

 Thankfully Henry responded quickly to his antibiotics and was ready to be extubated again towards the end of the week.
-The consultant decided to leave him on morphine and wean very slowly this time as he is so dependant on it and got so agitated last time it was taken off.
+The consultant decided to leave him on morphine and wean very slowly this time as he is so dependant on it.
 As a result, extubation to CPAP was a success and Henry stayed off the ventilator at last!